odoo/documentation/content/applications/sales/sales/send_quotations/pdf_quote_builder.rst

 design elements, instead of just showing the price and total.

 The PDF Quote Builder groups header pages, product descriptions, the price(s), and footer pages to create a detailed quote.
-It can also inject dynamic texts in the PDF to personalize the offer for the customer.
+It can also inject dynamic texts or custom notes in the PDF to personalize the offer for the customer.

 Having a customized PDF in quotes provides a heightened conclusion to the shopping experience for customers, and adds an elegant level of professionalism to a company.